-Once you have clients, you need to build and maintain relationships with them.
+Once you have clients, you must build and maintain relationships with them.
 They may begin coming to you for products and services.
 But, as you work together, your customer may ask for your help as a consultant and problem-solver.

 Speak and act confidently; your confidence is contagious!

-Show your clients they can trust you by being dependable, that you follow through and complete projects.
+Show your clients they can trust you by being dependable and that you follow through and complete projects.

 By the same token, be open to feedback.
 Remember, your client is an expert in their own field; you can certainly learn from them.